qwickly-org/QwickSteps/README.md

 ( ) same finger as QWERTY
 ```
 The keys `ASET GH NIOP` uses the same fingers' muscle-memory from QWERTY, only staying much more frequently on the home row.<br/>
-With this layout, you may often miss `DF JKL` but that's okay since the letter you want is immediately next to the miss it's quick to correct.<br/>
-We are mostly learning the home row.
+With this layout, you may often miss `DF JKL` but that's okay since the letter you want is immediately next to the miss it's super-quick to correct.
+We are mostly learning the home row, so don't worry too much about the misses.

+Even with these same-finger-only changes, if you look at the bottom of the page, you can see how much of an improvement this is over the standard QWERTY layout!
+Of course you already knew because you could feel how much smoother typing is getting.

 Move on to **QwickStep 2** as soon as you can handle it (sometime before getting fully comfortable).

 ## QwickStep 2